dzhibas/flagfile/README.md

 FF-feature-json-variant -> json({"success": true})

 // features are forced to start with FF- case-sensitive as
-// it allows you later to find all flags through in codebase FF-feature-name-specifics -> false
+// it allows you later to find all flags through the codebase FF-feature-name-specifics -> false

-// you can have feature with multiple rules in it with default flag value returned in end FF-feature-y {
+// you can have feature with multiple rules in it with default flag value returned in the end
+// you can have comments or comment blocks with // or /* comment */ FF-feature-y {
     // if country is NL return True countryCode == NL: true